devcrafting/DDD-CQRS-ES-Inventory/readme.md

   - Save events for the Aggregate (store then publish events with PubSub) NB : differs a bit from training where we says that PubSub store then call subscribers/handlers, here PubSub only call handlers, it is called by Aggregate Repository

-PubSub is typically configured as singleton in startup/bootstrap code, with registration of subscribers : projections handlers and business handlers (1 example in ConsolidationProcess).
+PubSub is typically configured as singleton in startup/bootstrap code, with registration of subscribers : projections handlers (example in ZoneInventoriesLocations = Query) and business handlers (1 example in ConsolidationProcess).